-In High Energy Physics experiments, such as ATLAS~\cite{ATLAS} and CMS~\cite{CMS}, operating at LHC~\cite{LHC}, data collection relies on sophisticated trigger systems~\cite{ATLAS_trigger,ATLAS_trigger_run3,cms_trigger,cms_trigger_run3} that select interesting events and reject others to reduce the amount of data to be stored significantly.
-Inner tracking detector data, consisting of hits produced by the passage of charged particles, is crucial for triggering as it contains valuable event information.
-The task of track reconstruction from hits is challenging due to combinatorics of detector signals and, therefore, ranks among the top time-consuming trigger tasks~\cite{ATLAS_trigger_tracking}.
-With upcoming upgrades for the High Luminosity LHC, the instantaneous luminosity and the number of simultaneous collisions per bunch crossing (pile-up) will increase respectively by a factor of 4 and 8, reaching unprecedented heights.
-Major changes and improvements to the data acquisition pipelines are indispensable for data taking.
+In High Energy Physics experiments, such as ATLAS~\cite{ATLAS} and CMS~\cite{CMS} at the LHC~\cite{LHC}, data collection relies on sophisticated trigger systems~\cite{ATLAS_trigger,ATLAS_trigger_run3,cms_trigger,cms_trigger_run3} that select interesting events and reject others to significantly reduce the data rate from $\mathcal{O}$(40 MHz) to $\mathcal{O}$(1 kHz) for final storage.
+With the upcoming High Luminosity LHC upgrades, the instantaneous luminosity will increase from 1 to $7.5 \times 10^{34}\, \text{cm}^{-2} \text{s}^{-1}$, and the number of simultaneous collisions per bunch crossing (pile-up) will rise from 20-50 to 140-200, reaching unprecedented heights.
+These changes necessitate substantial improvements in data acquisition pipelines to handle the increased data rates efficiently.
+In this context, the inner tracking detector data, which captures hits from charged particles, plays a vital role in complementing calorimeter and muon detector data for triggering, enabling more precise particle reconstruction and identification.
+However, track reconstruction from these hits is challenging due to the combinatorics of detector signals, making it one of the most time-consuming trigger tasks~\cite{ATLAS_trigger_tracking}.

-Many machine-learning (ML) algorithms were explored and investigated to improve on classical track reconstruction approaches in the context of the \textit{TrackML} challenge~\cite{trackml-particle-identification,trackml-sum} and beyond.
-Most promising approaches are based on graph-neural networks~\cite{GNN_general,gnn_ckf,gnn_edgeclass,gnn_equivariant,gnn_hierarchical,gnn_hllhc,gnn_Thais} as they offer a natural way of representing and processing the tracking data.
+Numerous machine learning (ML) algorithms have been explored to improve upon classical track reconstruction approaches, particularly in the context of the \textit{TrackML} challenge~\cite{trackml-particle-identification,trackml-sum} and beyond.
+The most promising methods are based on graph-neural networks~\cite{GNN_general,gnn_ckf,gnn_edgeclass,gnn_equivariant,gnn_hierarchical,gnn_hllhc,gnn_Thais}, which provide a natural way of representing and processing tracking data.

-A full deployment of these methods, denoted by large memory requirements and non-negligible execution times, into the ATLAS and CMS trigger strategies is still an open project.
-Currently, both trigger systems can perform tracking only in the software-based high-level trigger (HLT), still largely relying on CPU farms.
-The use of GPUs has only recently been introduced in CMS to offload a part of the tracking task~\cite{CMS_trigger_gpu_tracking}, but its potential is not yet fully exploited.
-Also, it is considered important to explore alternative approaches based on heterogeneous hardware solutions in parallel, including adopting Field Programmable Gate Arrays (FPGAs).
+However, full deployment of these methods - characterized by large memory requirements and non-negligible execution times - into the ATLAS and CMS trigger strategies remains an open challenge.
+Currently, both trigger systems perform tracking only in the software-based high-level trigger (HLT), which still primarily relies on CPU farms.
+CMS has recently introduced GPUs to offload part of the tracking task~\cite{CMS_trigger_gpu_tracking}, though their potential is not yet fully exploited.
+At the same time, it is essential to explore alternative approaches based on heterogeneous hardware solutions, such as adopting Field Programmable Gate Arrays (FPGAs).